-Help Save Children in Haiti
+Help Children and Refugees in Haiti

 Chronic instability, brutal dictatorships and natural disasters in recent decades have left Haiti, officially the Republic of Haiti, the poorest nation in the Americas.
 Nearly 60% of the population lives below the poverty line.

 In 2010, Haiti suffered a devastating 7.3 magnitude earthquake – a catastrophe that took hundreds of thousands of lives and destroyed much of its capital city, Port-au-Prince, and neighboring areas.
 Then in 2016, Hurricane Matthew, the fiercest Caribbean storm in nearly a decade, left 1.4 million Haitians in need of humanitarian assistance.
 Today, there are grave concerns for children once again following a 7.2-magnitude earthquake.